equivalent/equivalent.github.io/_posts/til/2017-05-23-exunit-wait-for-genserver-cast.markdown

+---
+layout: til_post
-# ExUnit - Wait for Genserver cast in test
+title:  "ExUnit - Wait for Genserver cast in test"
+categories: til
+disq_id: til-19
+redirect_from:
+  - "/tils/19/"
+  - "/tils/19-exunit-wait-for-genserver-cast-in-test/"
+---

 I had a Phoenix ExUnit test of a Genserver where I cast method.
 I wanted to evalate the result in the test.
 With `call` you have feedback